digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 For more features and in depth explanations, please visit the [Promtail](https://grafana.com/docs/loki/latest/clients/promtail) official documentation page.

-In the next section, you'll be introduced to `LogQL` which is the `PromQL` brother, but for logs.
+In the next section, you'll be introduced to `LogQL`, which is the `PromQL` brother, but for logs.
 Some basic features of `LogQL` will be presented as well.

 ## Step 4 - Using LogQL

 In this step, you will learn how to use `LogQL` for querying application logs, and make use of the available `features` to ease your work.

-`Loki` comes with its very own language for querying the logs called `LogQL`. `LogQL` can be considered a `distributed grep` with `labels` for filtering.
+`Loki` comes with its very own language for querying logs, called `LogQL`. `LogQL` can be considered a `distributed grep` with `labels` for filtering.

 A basic `LogQL` query consists of two parts: the `log stream selector` and a `filter` expression.
 Due to Loki’s design, all `LogQL` queries are required to contain a `log stream selector`.

 The `log stream selector` will reduce the number of log streams to a manageable volume.
 Depending on how many labels you use to filter down the log streams, it will affect the relative performance of the query’s execution.
 The filter expression is then used to do a distributed grep over the retrieved log streams.

-Next, a practical example is presented for querying the `Ambassador Edge Stack` logs.
+Next, a practical example is presented, for querying the `Ambassador Edge Stack` logs.

 First, you need to expose the `Grafana` web console on your local machine (default credentials: `admin/prom-operator`):